refinedev/refine/documentation/blog/2022-09-20-react-use-callback.md

 console.log('Rendering UserPostsList component');
 ```

-If we check our console, we can see the logs for the inital rendering of the components.
+If we check our console, we can see the logs for the initial rendering of the components.
 Then if we click the `SignOut` button on the navbar, we see batches of renders from `<UserPostsIndex />`, `<UserPostsList />` and `<UserPost />`:

 <div class="img-container" align-items="center" >